ncoghlan/misc/notes/python3/questions_and_answers.rst

-encodings and actual data - while it does share some of the problems of the Python 2 Unicode model, it at least has the virtue of only causing problems in the case of errors either in the input data or the declared encoding, where Python 2 had trouble even if all the input was correctly encoded in its declared encoding.
+encodings and actual data - while it does share some of the problems of the Python 2 Unicode model, it at least has the virtue of only causing problems in the case of errors either in the input data or the declared encoding, where Python 2 could get into trouble in the presence of multiple data sources with *different* encodings, even if all the input was correctly encoded in its declared encoding.

 Python 3 also embeds Unicode support more deeply into the language itself.
 With the primary string type handling the full Unicode range, it became